makersacademy/airport_challenge/README.md

 What is it?
 ==========

-This program is part of Makers Academy weekend challenges where students have to work alone and build a project using the concepts they learnt during the week.
+This program is part of Makers Academy weekend challenges where students have to work alone and build a project using the concepts they learnt during the previous week.

-The program describes a request from a client for a software that controls the flow of planes at an airport.
-The planes can land and take off provided that the weather is sunny.
+This program tries to fulfil a request from a client for a software that controls the flow of planes at an airport.
+The planes can land and take off provided that the weather is not stormy.
 Occasionally it may be stormy, in which case no planes can land or take off.

-classes used Airport, Plane
+classes used Airport, Plane, Weather.

-The Airport class will do this and that.
+The Airport class will create an airport object that will land a plane and take off a plane.
+It has a default capacity of 20 and takes a Weather.new object as an argument.

+ Some methods:
+            - land(plane)
+            - take_off(plane)
+            - full?

+The Plane class will create a new plane object.
+A plane will be either flying or landed.

   Methods:
-            -
-            -
-            -
+            - flying

-The Plane class will do this and that.
+The Weather class will create a weather object which will be initialized with a @stormy instance variable with true or false depending on a random number generator.

  Methods:
-            -
-            -
+            - storm
-            -
+            - random
-            -
+            - values

 To run the program first run bundle install.
-Then run ruby airport.rb from the terminal.
+Opent pry/irb form the terminal and -> require "./lib/airport.rb".

+'''
+require "./lib/airport.rb"
+=> true
+[4] pry(main)> weather = Weather.new
+=> #<Weather:0x007f83930f2ff8 @stormy=false>
+airport = Airport.new(weather)
+=> #<Airport:0x007f83928638d8
+ @capacity=20,
+ @planes=[],
+ @weather=#<Weather:0x007f83930f2ff8 @stormy=false>>
+ plane = Plane.new
+=> #<Plane:0x007f8392086408>
+[8] pry(main)> airport.land(plane)
+=> "The plane #<Plane:0x007f8392086408> has landed"
+[9] pry(main)> airport.take_off(plane)
+=> "The plane #<Plane:0x007f8392086408> has taken off" [10] pry(main)>
+'''

 This repository was cloned from https://github.com/makersacademy/airport_challenge.